PleiadesBUW/PleiadesUserDocumentation/software/mpi.md

 ---
-title: "Software: MPI on Pleiades"
+title: "Software: MPI on PLEIADES"
 ---

-## Software: MPI on Pleiades
+## Software: MPI on PLEIADES
 There are multiple MPI environments available:
 1. OpenMPI4: `module load 2021a GCC/10.3.0 OpenMPI/4.1.1`
 1. Intel MPI: `module load 2021a iimpi/2021a` (oneAPI) or through Parallel Studio with `source /beegfs/Tools/intel/setup.sh` (Version from 2020)